gurpreetkaurmalhotra/Linux-Server-Configuration/README.md

 #### Note that normal copy-paste will not work in this terminal following are the steps you need to follow when copying the contents of a file ####
 * Inside your terminal press ctrl+alt+shift
-* clipboard will be opened
+* Clipboard will be opened
 * Normal copy paste operations can be performed there
-* first of all copy your contents there
+* First of all copy your contents there
-* press ctrl+shift+alt again to close the clipboard
+* Press ctrl+shift+alt again to close the clipboard
-* then right click on that place where you want to copy
+* Then right click on that place where you want to copy
-* you are good to go
+* You are good to go

 #### Saving and exiting from nano ####
-* nano is a text editor provided by ubuntu
+* Nano is a text editor provided by ubuntu
-* to save the file and exit in nano you need to :
+* To save the file and exit in nano you need to :
-    * press ctr+x
+    * press ctrl+x
     * press y (n if you do not want to save your content)
     * press enter